 E-mail Management

-In an Exchange environment you might encounter that your automatic forward/reply rules and Out of Office Assistant aren’t working.
+In an Exchange environment you might encounter that your automatic forward/reply rules and Automatic Replies (Out of Office) aren’t working.
 They probably are working but are forwarded/replying to a message from the Internet.
-This is disabled as a secure default on the Exchange server.
-This article explains how Exchange Administrators can change this behaviour via the Exchange Management Console (EMC) or Exchange PowerShell commands (EMS).
+This is disabled as a secure default at Exchange level.
+This article explains how Exchange Administrators can change this behavior via the Exchange Admin Center (ECP), Exchange Management Console (EMC) or Exchange PowerShell commands (EMS).

 Applying message rules to the Junk E-mail folder